bylickilabs/ThemeparkWeedMLO/README.md

 Step 4.)
 Open your resources
 Step 5.)
 Upload the archive just unpacked to the Resource Directory on your server.

-Now enter the resource in your server.cfg (Start Themeparkweedmlo)
+Now enter the resource in your server.cfg (Start ThemeparkWeedMLO)

 Restart server ...
 ```